 A: If you appeal within the first 10 days after your letter arrives, there’s hope.
 You’ll keep getting disability payments while they reconsider your case.
 If this happens to you, we strongly recommend talking to a lawyer.
 Attorneys can help you through the notoriously difficult appeals process and charge nothing up front.
 Getting your benefits reinstated upon appeal is much easier with help from a seasoned lawyer.

 You May Qualify for Legal Assistance

 Everyone’s disability status limits their ability to work in different ways.
 The best way to get paid the most benefits the SSA owes you is having a Social Security attorney help you file.
+In fact, it makes you almost 3x more likely to get disability benefits.
 All disability lawyers work on contingency, so you’ll never pay anything for professional help unless you win benefits.
 And if you do win, you’ll only pay a small, one-time fee.